Carpk/aws-lambda-grpc-sample/README.md

 Each set of scipts are in thier own directory

+### Log Generator

+The log generator is on an EC2 instance an can be ran using:

+`sbt clean compile run | aws s3 cp - s3://log-generator-files-cs441/logs/LogX.log`

+Where LogX can be any numerical log, as we use Log2 for testing in the video.

 ### Python Clients

 Adjust the YAML config file to make adjustments to the settings